DA0-DA0/dao-contracts/README.md

 To do this, you just need to use the following command from the root folder of the cw-usdc repo.
 Note that you put the denom from the previous section in the InstantiateMsg raw json.

 ```
-beaker wasm deploy cw-usdc --signer-account validator  --raw '{"denom":"{factory/osmo1phaxpevm5wecex2jyaqty2a4v02qj7qmlmzk5a/uusdc}"}'
+beaker wasm deploy cw-usdc --signer-account test1  --raw '{"denom":"factory/osmo1cyyzpxplxdzkeea7kwsydadg87357qnahakaks/uusdc"}'
 ```

 This process could take a little while to compile and download dependencies if it is your first time.
 Once it is completed, it will give you the address that the contract was deployed to.
 For the rest of this demo, we will assume it was deployed to the address `osmo14hj2tavq8fpesdwxxcu44rty3hh90vhujrvcmstl4zr3txmfvw9sq2r9g9`.

 The contract by default makes the instantiator of the contract the original owner.
-So the current owner of the contract is the `osmo1phaxpevm5wecex2jyaqty2a4v02qj7qmlmzk5a` account.
+So the current owner of the contract is the `osmo1cyyzpxplxdzkeea7kwsydadg87357qnahakaks` account.
 We can transfer ownership later if we would like.

 #### Set BeforeSend hook